-PART 1 - General .
-1
+PART 1 - General

-Rule 1 - Purpose of Rules .
-1
+Rule 1 - Purpose of Rules

-Rule 2 - Tribunal Powers .
-1
+Rule 2 - Tribunal Powers

-Rule 3 - Definitions .
-1
+Rule 3 - Definitions

-Rule 4 - Obligation to Comply with these Rules .
-2
+Rule 4 - Obligation to Comply with these Rules

-Participants must comply .
-2
+Participants must comply

-Effect of non-compliance .
-2
+Effect of non-compliance

-Application for costs .
-2
+Application for costs

-Costs payable immediately .
-2
+Costs payable immediately2

-Failure to pursue a complaint .
-2
+Failure to pursue a complaint2

-Technical defects .
-3
+Technical defects

-Rule 5 - Public Access to Complaint File and Proceedings .
-3
+Rule 5 - Public Access to Complaint File and Proceedings

-Hearings .
-3
+Hearings3

-Hearing list .
-3
+Hearing list

-Decisions .
-3
+Decisions

 Limiting publication of personal information

-Complaints about minors .
-3
+Complaints about minors

-Public access to complaint file restricted .
-3
+Public access to complaint file is restricted

-Rule 6 - Interpreters and Other Accommodations .
-4
+Rule 6 - Interpreters and Other Accommodations

-PART 2 - Representation, Filing and Delivery of Communications .
-4
+PART 2 - Representation, Filing and Delivery of Communications 4

-Rule 7 - Representation before the Tribunal .
-4
+Rule 7 - Representation before the Tribunal

-How participants may be represented .
-4
+How participants may be represented

-Withdrawal of representative .
-4
+Change or withdrawal of representative4

-Responsibilities of participants and representatives 5
+Responsibilities of participants and representatives

-Consequences for failure to comply 5
+Consequences for failure to comply 4

 Rule 8 - Address for Delivery 5

 Definition 5

 Requirement to provide address for delivery 5

 Address if represented 5

 Change of address 5

 Deemed notice if communication delivered to address for delivery 5

-Rule 9 - Time for Filing and Delivery 6
+Rule 9 - Time for Filing and Delivery.
+5

-Definition of day and business day 6
+Definition of day and business day 5

-Filing or delivery after business day 6
+Filing or delivery after business day 5

-Calculation of time 6
+Calculation of time 5

 Rule 10 - Communications with the Tribunal 6

 Definition of filing 6

 Accepted methods of filing communications with the tribunal 6

 Complaint name and case number 6

 Communications addressed to registrar or case manager 6

-Requirement to deliver a copy to participants 7
+Requirement to deliver a copy to participants 6

-Communications between participants 7
+Communications between participants 6

-Notifying the tribunal 7
+Notifying the tribunal 6

 Rule 11 - Delivering Communications to Participants 7

 Delivery of communications 7

 Alternative methods of delivery 7

 Deemed date of delivery by mail 7

 Proof of delivery 7

-If participant does not receive communication 8
+If participant does not receive communication 7

-PAR T 3 - Starting the Complaint Process 8
+PART 3 - Starting the Complaint Process 8

 Rule 12 - Making a Complaint 8

 Making a complaint 8

 Complaint must allege possible contravention of Code 8

-Time limit for filing 8
+Time limit for filing

-Further or clarifying information.
-9
+Further or clarifying information 8

-Time limit submissions 9
+Time limit submissions 8

-Acceptance of complaint for filing 9
+Decision to proceed with complaint 9

 Rule 13 - Participants 9

 Notification of parties 9

 Affected persons or organizations 9

-Intervenors 10
+Intervenors 9

 Part 4 - Complaint Process Options 10

-Rule 14 - Mediation 10
+Rule 14 - Mediation.
+10

 Mediation 10

 Request for mediation 10

 Mediator 10

-Confidentiality of settlement discussions 11
+Confidentiality of settlement discussions 10

-Mediation agreement 11
+Mediation Policy 10

-Rule 15 - Settlement and Withdrawal of a Complaint 11
+Rule 15 - Settlement and Withdrawal of a Complaint 10

-Withdrawal of a complaint 11
+Withdrawal of a complaint 10

-Tribunal will dismiss withdrawn complaint 11
+Tribunal will dismiss withdrawn complaint 10

 Rule 16 - Deferral of Complaint 11

 Requirements for deferral 11

 Tribunal may request submissions 11

-Application for deferral 12
+Application for deferral 11

-Rule 17 - Fast-Track or Alternate Process 12
+Rule 17 - Fast-Track or Alternate Process 11

 Part 5 - Responding to a Complaint 12

 Rule 18 - Responding to a Complaint 12

 Responding to a complaint 12

-Further or clarifying information.
-12
+Further or clarifying information 12

 Time limit to respond 12

-Time limit extended for settlement meeting.
-12

-Time limit extended if deferral application 13
+Time limit extended if deferral application 12

-Extending time to respond 13
+Extending time to respond

 Failure to respond 13

-Rule 19 - Application to Dismiss Complaint without a Hearing 14
+Rule 19 - Application to Dismiss Complaint without a Hearing 13

-Limitation 14
+Limitation 13

-Time limit 14
+Time limit 13

-Extension of time 14
+Extension of time 13

+Part 6 - Disclosure 14